 There are a number of other off-page factors that play a part in how SEO works that you can certainly influence.
 These include: having a well-optimised Google My Business page, NAP citations (Name, Address, Phone), Business reviews, content marketing and social signals and we will cover these in our next blog: How To Improve SEO Ranking On Google.

 It might seem like search engine optimisation is a minefield.
-However, as we highlighted at the beginning, if you get the basics right, do it consistently and follow Google’s best practice guidelines your website has a very good chance of ranking for some valuable terms that will drive high-quality visitors to your website and increase the opportunity for direct bookings.
+However, as we highlighted at the beginning, if you follow our SEO tips, get the basics right, do it consistently and follow Google’s best practice guidelines your website has a very good chance of ranking for some valuable terms that will drive high-quality visitors to your website and increase the opportunity for direct bookings.

 HiRUM work with a number of local, trusted partners who are able to offer sound advice and support in the area of search engine optimisation.
 If this is an area you would like to know more about, feel free to reach out to our marketing team.